Saint Barbara: In English-speaking countries

-Saint Barbara's Day is celebrated by United States Army and Marine Corps Field and Air Defense Artillery, many Marine Corps Explosive Ordnance Disposal Technicians.
-The units and sub-units celebrate the day with church parades, sports days, guest nights, cocktail parties, dinners and other activities.
+Saint Barbara is recognized as the patroness saint of the field artillerymen of the Marine Corps 1st Marine Division, who commemorate Saint Barbara's Day with a dinner and the traditional preparation artillery punch.
+Saint Barbara is the patroness saint of the United States Field Artillery Association.
+To recognize the vital roles spouses and families play in the lives of field artillery soldiers and marines, the units celebrate Saint Barbara's Day with military balls or dinners and other activities.
+Although they do not celebrate her saint's day, she is also the patroness saint of US Navy and Marine Corps Aviation Ordnancemen.
+It is celebrated by the Norwich University Artillery Battery with a nighttime fire mission featuring multiple M116 howitzers.

 Several mining institutions also celebrate it, such as some branches of the Australian Institute of Mining and Metallurgy.
 The West Australian Mining Club celebrate Saint Barbara's Day and use it to remember those people who have died working in the mining industry during the year.
-Although they do not celebrate her saint's day, she is also the patron saint of US Navy and Marine Corps Aviation Ordnancemen.

-A 12th-century church in the Worcestershire village of Ashton under Hill is dedicated to Saint Barbara and is still in use to this day.

-In the mining town Kalgoorlie, Australia, as patron saint of miners she is venerated in the annual St. Barbara's Day parade.
+In the mining town Kalgoorlie, Australia, as patroness saint of miners she is venerated in the annual St. Barbara's Day parade.
+In New Zealand the Moawhango Tunnel on the Tongariro Power Scheme was built by Italian tunnellers and commissioned on 4 December 1979.

 Central Europe

 In Germany, Barbarazweig is the custom of bringing branches into the house on December 4 to bloom on Christmas.
-Saint Barbara is revered as a patron saint of miners and in extension, the geosciences in general, including the tunneling industry.
+Saint Barbara is revered as a patroness saint of miners and in extension, the geosciences in general, including the tunneling industry.
 This connection is particularly strong in the Catholic areas of Germany, as for example Bavaria.
-Some university geology departments hold annual 'Barabarafests' if not on the 4th then the closest Friday, or within Baden-Württemberg, see University of Tübingen, University of Freiburg or University of Bonn or applied geosciences of the Technische Universität Darmstadt in Hesse.
+Some university geology departments hold annual 'Barbarafests' if not on the 4th then the closest Friday, or within Baden-Württemberg, see University of Tübingen, University of Freiburg or University of Bonn or applied geosciences of the Technische Universität Darmstadt in Hesse.

-In the Czech Republic, a statue of Saint Barbara is placed near the future tunnel portal during the groundbreaking ceremony of most major tunneling projects, owing to her being the patron saint of miners.
+In the Czech Republic, a statue of Saint Barbara is placed near the future tunnel portal during the groundbreaking ceremony of most major tunneling projects, owing to her being the patroness saint of miners.
+In the town of Kutná Hora, a former silver mining center, the cathedral is dedicated to Saint Barbara.

 In Poland, the salt mine at Wieliczka honours Saint Barbara in Saint Kinga's chapel.

-In France, due to the historic link between the firefighters and the military sappers, Saint Barbara is also the patron of firefighters and has thus been celebrated by fire services throughout the country on December 4 since the Third Republic.
+In France, due to the historic link between the firefighters and the military sappers, Saint Barbara is also the patroness of firefighters and has thus been celebrated by fire services throughout the country on December 4 since the Third Republic.